RULE 1: RULES

 2.3 REGULAR AND OTHER BOARD MEETINGS

 The Board may also hold special meetings when necessary, in accordance to MCL §46.10, at the times and places it finds convenient.
-The Board may also hold special meetings in which the Board shall meet as a Committee of the Whole.
-Formal action may not be taken at a meeting of the Board as a Committee of the Whole.
 Special meetings may be held upon written petition signed by not less than one-third (1/3) of the Commissioners.
+When a special meeting is called by written request, as provided for herein, the Board Clerk shall give notice to each of the Commissioners within forty-eight (48) hours by either of the following two methods: 1) via personal delivery to the Commissioner or 2) e-mail to an address previously supplied for such purpose by the Commissioner.
 At any special meeting, the business of the Board shall be limited to the subject matter described in the petition of the Commissioners.

-The Equalization Meeting of the Board shall be held on the second Tuesday in April in accordance with MCL §209.5.
+The Equalization Meeting of the Board shall be held on the Tuesday following the second Monday each April in accordance with MCL §209.5 and MCL §211.34

-The Annual Meeting of the Board shall be held on the second Thursday in October in accordance with MCL §46.1.
+The Annual Meeting of the Board shall be held each year "after September 14, but before October 16" in accordance with MCL §46.1(1).

-Regular and other Board meetings shall be held in the Calhoun County Board Chambers, 315 W. Green St., Marshall, MI, unless otherwise specified.
+Regular and special Board meetings shall be held in the Calhoun County Board Chambers, 315 W. Green St., Marshall, MI, unless otherwise specified.

 2.4 EMERGENCY MEETINGS